 Zoning Board of Adjustment:

 Each municipality within the State of North Carolina enforcing zoning regulations is required to have a local board of adjustment.
-The Weaverville Zoning Board of Adjustment consists of seven members, with two serving as alternates.
+The Weaverville Board of Adjustment consists of seven members, with two serving as alternates.
 Each member’s term of office is three years.

 The powers and duties of the zoning board of adjustment are outlined in state’s statutes.
-The primary responsibilities of the Weaverville Zoning Board of Adjustment include: hearing and deciding appeals, where an order, requirement, or decision of the zoning administrator is alleged to be in error; hearing and deciding upon requests for variances from the provisions of the zoning ordinance; and hearing and deciding upon requests for special use permits.
+The primary responsibilities of the Weaverville Board of Adjustment include: hearing and deciding appeals, where an order, requirement, or decision of the zoning administrator is alleged to be in error; hearing and deciding upon requests for variances from the provisions of the zoning ordinance; and hearing and deciding upon requests for special use permits.

 Membership on the board requires a special commitment, because hearings must be conducted in accordance with judicial rules of procedure.
 Decisions can be publicly unpopular as rulings of this board must be decided based upon strict interpretation of applicable laws, rather than public opinion or desire.
 Board of adjustment members receive no compensation for their services and are each residents of the town.

 The Town of Weaverville Board of Adjustment meets at the Board Chairman’s request.
 Notices of meetings are published on the Town’s website and local media outlets per statutory guidelines.